njit-jerse/specimin/README.md

-# SpecSlice: a specification slicer
+# TypeSlice: a specification slicer

-This document describes **SpecSlice** (SPECIfication SLICEr).
+This document describes **TypeSlice** (SPECIfication SLICEr).
-SpecSlice's goal is, given a Java Program *P* and a set of methods or fields in that program *M*, produce an independently-compilable version of *P* that contains (1) the body of each method or initializer of each field in *M* and (2) as little else as possible while preserving the specifications (i.e., the signatures of methods, the structure of classes, etc.) used by anything in *M*.
+TypeSlice's goal is, given a Java Program *P* and a set of methods or fields in that program *M*, produce an independently-compilable version of *P* that contains (1) the body of each method or initializer of each field in *M* and (2) as little else as possible while preserving the specifications (i.e., the signatures of methods, the structure of classes, etc.) used by anything in *M*.

-SpecSlice is useful as a static program reduction tool when debugging a compiler or type system that does *modular* program analysis, such as a [Checker Framework](checkerframework.org) checker or the type system of Java itself.
-SpecSlice's output should preserve the output of a type-system-like analysis (such as a crash, false positive, or false negative).
+TypeSlice is useful as a static program reduction tool when debugging a compiler or type system that does *modular* program analysis, such as a [Checker Framework](checkerframework.org) checker or the type system of Java itself.
+TypeSlice's output should preserve the output of a type-system-like analysis (such as a crash, false positive, or false negative).

-SpecSlice supports two *modes*: exact and approximate specification slicing.
-Exact mode is automatically used if all relevant source or class files are provided to SpecSlice.
-If a relevant source or class file is used but missing, SpecSlice will enter approximate mode and create synthetic Java code based on the context in which that missing source or class file is used.
-In approximate mode, ambiguity in the context may cause SpecSlice to fail to preserve the behavior of an analysis tool.
+TypeSlice supports two *modes*: exact and approximate specification slicing.
+Exact mode is automatically used if all relevant source or class files are provided to TypeSlice.
+If a relevant source or class file is used but missing, TypeSlice will enter approximate mode and create synthetic Java code based on the context in which that missing source or class file is used.
+In approximate mode, ambiguity in the context may cause TypeSlice to fail to preserve the behavior of an analysis tool.
 However, approximate mode is very useful for analysis debugging (when it works), because the user need not supply the classpath of the target program.
 When debugging crashes or false positives reported by users, this